Linear independence of odd zeta values using Siegel's lemma: Introduction

-The first one is due to Ap\'ery \cite{Apery}: $\zeta(3)$ is irrational.
-Then the next breakthrough is the following result of Ball-Rivoal \cite{BR, RivoalCRAS}:
+The first one is due to Ap\'ery~\cite{Apery}: $\zeta(3)$ is irrational.
+Then the next breakthrough is the following result of Ball-Rivoal~\cite{BR, RivoalCRAS}:

 for any $\eps>0$, provided that $s$ is an odd integer large enough in terms of $\eps$.
 This result has been made effective, and refined, by several authors -- but only for small values of $s$, and there is still no odd $s\geq 5$ for which $\zeta(s)$ is known to be irrational.
-For large values of $s$, we obtain the following improvement on the lower bound \eqref{eqBR}. \begin{Th} For any sufficiently large odd integer $s$ we have:
+For large values of $s$, the following result is the first improvement\footnote{After this paper was written, Lai~\cite{Lai2024} refined the constant $\frac{1 }{1+\log 2}=0.59\ldots$ in Eq.~\eqref{eqBR} to $0.66\ldots$} on the lower bound~\eqref{eqBR}. \begin{Th} For any sufficiently large odd integer $s$ we have:

 \end{Th} Here $0.21$ is the rounded value of a real number that we did not try to compute exactly.